 1. Is it a good time to buy Dash?

 It depends whether you want to buy it to spend or as an investment.
-If you’re going to use Dash to buy and sell things online, you want to buy some straight away and get started.
-As an investment, there are more things to think about.
+If you’re going to use Dash for things like online purchases, then you want to get some sooner rather than later.
+As an investment, however, there are more things to think about.

 You want to look at the DASH price and decide what you think represents good value.
 The wider state of the crypto market is important, as is any developments in the pipeline that could cause a price swing.
 Here’s our latest market analysis to help you: